escowles/recipes/_posts/2024-01-29-chicken-ramen.md

 was great. it definitely needed more liquid than the original recipe, so i increased that. also, it was fairly sweet (not in an unpleasant way), so i think i would decrease the mirin a bit (maybe 2 tbsp. instead of 1/4 cup?) next time.

+09/05/2024: used chicken thighs, added poblanos, and reduced mirin to 2 tbsp. — definitely better, so i've updated the recipe to reflect those changes.